 When I switched my laptop to dual boot Ubuntu (and later Debian) one thing I hugely missed from MacOS was a key remapping utility.

-Perhaps even more so because the default keyboard shorcuts on a Windows-oriented keyboard were foreign to me after using Mac for so long.
+Perhaps even more so because the default keyboard shortcuts on a Windows-oriented keyboard were foreign to me after using Mac for so long.

 On MacOS there is the great Karabiner-Elements which I used constantly, except for a short stint where I upgraded to the latest MacOS which was not supported by the original Karabiner, wherein I furiously tried to port my config over to Hammerspoon1.